Fast Identification of Transients: Applying Expectation Maximization to Neutrino Data: Example Application: IceCube Neutrino Flare from TXS 0506+056

-In all cases up to now, we have always assumed a source spectral index of $\gamma = 2$ when calculating the $S/B$ ratio.
-However, for real data, we would not know the actual source emission spectrum.
-We want to avoid biasing ourselves towards a specific spectral index and introduce a $\gamma$-scan.
-We calculate the $S/B$-ratios for different $\gamma$ values and run EM on the different calculated $S/B$ ratios.
-Hence, we have a best-fit temporal pdf for each evaluated $\gamma$.
-We loop through the different temporal pdfs and perform a hypothesis test comparing the background to the signal hypothesis.
-During this last step, the likelihood ratio is optimized, and we fit the source spectral index $\gamma$ and the strength of the neutrino emission as a number of signal neutrinos $n_{\rm{S}}$.
-Ultimately, we keep the time window yielding the best likelihood ratio.
+We apply the above-presented algorithm on the example case of the neutrino flare from TXS~0506+056 \cite{2018Sci...361..147I}.
+The background assumption is a spatially and temporally uniform background only depending on the detector's effective area.
+Our signal assumption is a Rayleigh distribution centered at TXS~0506+056 as the spatial pdf, an energy distribution following a power-law ($\propto E^{-\gamma}$), and a temporal pdf of a Gaussian.

-The likelihood ratio we calculate is the hypothesis test comparing the background to the signal hypothesis.
+To calculate the $S/B$ ratio, we must assume a source spectral index, $\gamma$, and since we do not want to favor a specific spectral index, we calculate $S/B$ for different $\gamma$ values and run EM on the resulting, different $S/B$ ratios.
+For each $S/B$ ratio, we determine the best temporal pdf and use it to perform a hypothesis test optimizing $n_{\rm{S}}$ and $\gamma$.
+Ultimately, we chose the most significant result as our best-fit parameters.
+The procedure step-by-step is to: